simplyvpthar/Employee-Tracker/README.md

 * The URL of the GitHub

-* A video demonstrating the entirety of the app's functionality
+* A video demonstrating the entirety of the app's functionality:  https://drive.google.com/file/d/1ncJF1VFe-O8rXuMIDSsuaXjklfYOmLod/view